A machine learning approach to tomographic pattern generation and classification of quantum states of light: Introduction

 \section{Introduction}

 In recent years, deep neural network-based machine learning tools have found tremendous application in diverse areas of quantum physics, such as state tomography~\cite{Carrasquilla:2019, Torlai:2019, Palmieri:2020, Tiunov:2020, Ahmed:2021a, Ahmed:2021b, Ghosh:2021, Danaci:2021, Hsieh:2022, Cha:2022, Ma:2024, Hsieh:2024, Ma:2025, Wu:2025}, designing new experiments~\cite{Krenn:2016, Molesky:2018, Nichols:2019, Krenn:2021, RuizGonzalez:2023, Krenn:2025, Landgraf:2025}, feedback control~\cite{Borah:2021, Sivak:2022, Reuer:2023, Porotti:2023, Vaidhyanathan:2024, Hutin:2025}, and error correction~\cite{Fosel:2018, Valenti:2019, Sweke:2021, Olle:2024, Zen:2024, Puviani:2025}.
 Detailed reviews of some of these aspects are available, for instance in~\cite{Melko:2019, Krenn:2023, Wang:2023, Gebhart:2023, Acampora:2025, Dawid:2025}.
 In the context of quantum optics with which we will be concerned, substantial work has been carried out on various aspects of quantum state tomography (QST) which is the procedure for reconstructing an unknown state of light from experimental data.
 Typically, the data is a collection of probability density functions (PDFs) of the field quadratures corresponding to different angles in a homodyne setup.
 Each angle $\theta$ defines a tomographic slice (projection), and each PDF is a function of $\theta$ and the corresponding quadrature variable $X_{\theta}$.
 A quorum of these PDFs is the optical tomogram.
 Reconstruction of the quantum state from the optical tomogram requires, in principle, an infinite number of such PDFs~\cite{Ibort:2009}.
 Since this is not feasible in practice, it is important to find out the optimal number of PDFs and the corresponding quadrature angles for a reasonable reconstruction of the Wigner function or the density matrix corresponding to a state.
-It has been pointed out in~\cite{Leonhardt:1996, Gandhari:2024} that in the case of single mode states of light, a finite number of equispaced tomographic slices suffices for a reasonable reconstruction of the state from the tomogram.
-In the case of a wide range of bipartite systems, investigations have been carried out to determine the optimal number of slices required to identify entanglement indicators directly from the tomograms~\cite{Sharmila:2019, Sharmila:2020, Sharmila:2022} and also to reasonably reproduce sum uncertainty relations~\cite{Soumyabrata:2023}.
+It has been pointed out in~\cite{Leonhardt:1996, Gandhari:2024} that in the case of single mode states of light, a finite number of equispaced tomographic slices suffices for a reasonable reconstruction of the density matrix from the tomogram.